 If your baby has a ‘flat head’ within a certain part of the skull, the first option is to try repositioning.

 The objective is to reposition your baby’s head, avoiding the existing flattened area.

 Until four-five months of age, repositioning & tummy time techniques can encourage natural correction.

-If you think your baby has a flat head or if you are at all concerned about the shape of your baby’s head and would like an immediate opinion from one of our experienced clinicians, take some photographs of your baby from different angles and send them to us for a free photo diagnosis.
+If you think your baby has a flat head or if you are at all concerned about the shape of your baby’s head and would like an immediate opinion from one of our experienced clinicians, take some photographs of your baby from different angles and upload them to our contact form for a free photo diagnosis.

 Although the 'Back to Sleep' campaign has been linked to the increased incidence of positional plagiocephaly, (for more information, see Diagnosis and Management of Positional Head Deformity) it has saved lives by reducing the incidence of Sudden Infant Death Syndrome (SIDS), (more information can be found on The Foundation for the Study of Infant Deaths).
 Therefore, babies should always be placed on their backs to sleep.

 Through bracing treatment with the dynamic chest compressor, Jack has achieved 90% correction in his pectus carinatum after only two months.
 Here, mum describes Jack's non-surgical treatment journey.

 Baby Iyad's plagiocephaly was classed as 'severe' yet was treated in just 3 months of wearing the LOCband Lite helmet.

 Baby Tal's mother explains why she insisted on getting the Cunningham Brace to treat her son’s club foot